Site icon Joey is a Traveler

 If you’re driving and want to avoid the crowds, I recommend traveling on the Ring of Kerry in the morning or later in the evening, in particular during the high season (June to August).

-Moreover, to avoid getting stuck behind one of the many tour buses on the Ring of Kerry, it’s suggested to go clockwise instead of counterclockwise as the buses do.
+Besides, to avoid getting stuck behind one of the many tour buses on the Ring of Kerry, it’s best to go clockwise instead of counterclockwise as the buses do.

 Killarney Town

 Killarney Town is the perfect home base while visiting Killarney National Park and the Ring of Kerry.
-We’re staying in Killarney for three days, which is enough time to experience some of the highlights of this area!
+We stayed in Killarney for three days, which was enough time to experience some of the highlights of this area!

 After a busy day of exploring, you deserve to kick off the evening at one of Killarney’s pubs with a pint and some awesome (local) live music!
 In our experience, Irish people are very sociable and open minded, so there’s a good chance you’ll make some new friends!

 If you like churches, stunning St. Mary’s Cathedral (New St, Inch, Killarney, Co.
-Kerry), one of Killarney’s major landmarks (completed in 1855), should be on your list.
-Killarney also has art galleries to look at and a colourful busy downtown area!
+Kerry) should be on your list.
+It’s one of Killarney’s major landmarks and was completed in 1855.
+Killarney also has art galleries to look at and a colourful downtown area!

 Where to Stay in Killarney, Ireland